riley-research/GlyCounter/README.md

 ### Selecting Files

 GlyCounter accepts .raw or .mzML files.
 The top browse box allows you to navigate to folders that contain your data.
-Start by selecting one file.
-GlyCounter can process single files individually, or you can check the "All .raw and .mzML files in folder" box to perform batch processing on all raw data files in that folder location.
-GlyCounter will generate output files (see below) individually for each file regardless of choosing batch processing or not.
-Note, if you select the check box for all files in the folder, GlyCounter will process all .raw AND .mzML files, so be sure to move any files you would not want processed in batch.
-Each time GlyCounter is run for a give file, previous output files stored in that same location are overwritten, so be sure to remove or rename files if you want to keep outputs from different settings/iterations of GlyCounter.

-one or more .raw or .mzML file(s) and extracts information about the oxonium ions in your spectra.
+Choose one or more raw/mzml files that you'd like to process, and the text box should update to show how many files you've chosen.
+GlyCounter creates individual outputs for each file, and will overwrite files if a different output directory is not chosen.
+The bottom browse box allows you to set your output directory, which is the folder where the GlyCounter results will be stored.
+If you do not select a valid output directory the program will error.

 ### Variables